delawaremathguy/ShoppingList/README.md

 ## Last Update of Note

-My Last Update of note was **July 3, 2020**, when these were some of the changes I made.
+My Last Update of note was **July 3, 2020**, when these were some of the more vichanges I made.

 * Adding a new ShoppingItem or new Location now comes up as a Sheet (although later editing remains using a NavigationLink), so you can see how to do either one in code, depending on your preference.

-* the code for bringing up a contextMenu for a shoppingItem has been condensed (there were three, independent copies of this code earlier, and some code review/cleaning demanded this be done).
-However, you'll get a lot of traffic on the console in XCode 11.5 and iOS 13.5 when the context menu comes up (this doe snot happen in XCode 12 beta wth iOS 14 beta).
+* The code for bringing up a contextMenu for a shoppingItem has been condensed (there were three, independent copies of this code earlier, and some code review/cleaning demanded this be done).
+However, you'll get a lot of traffic on the console in XCode 11.5 and iOS 13.5 when the context menu comes up (this does not happen in XCode 12 beta wth iOS 14 beta).